Capillary/api-documentation/source/includes/_transaction.md

 680 | No transactions of the specific customer were found.
 681 | Transactions are blocked for this customer.
 682 | Currency conversion is disabled for the org.
-683 | Failed to call new bill event EMF.
-684 | Failed EMF new bill DVS event.
 685 | Field length too long.
 686 | Unable to add transaction.
 687 | Points activities are queued and will be updated later.